chi-chorus-frogs-2016/data-structures-set-challenge/README.md

 - `new(array)` - Instantiate a new set from an optional array
 - `add(element)` - Add an element to the receiver, if it's already included do nothing
-- `remove(element)` - Remove an element if present in the receiver
+- `remove(element)` - Remove an element if present in the receiver `contains?(element)` - Answers whether or not the receiver contains the element
-- `iterate{ |element| block }` - iterate through all of the elements of the receiver
+- `iterate{ |element| block }` - Iterate through all of the elements of the receiver

 Remember, a set can have no duplicate elements.

 ###Release 1: Implement `Set`

-Implement the methods from the previous release using your `ResizableArray` class.
+Implement the methods from the previous release.
+Use your `ResizableArray` class to hold the state of a `Set`.
 Feel free to add methods to the `ResizableArray` class to assist you in implementing `Set`.
 Do _not_ use a `Hash` object in your implementation.

 ###Release 2: Define set operations